 How much does it cost?

-• £7 lunch and activities in the sheltered housing scheme
+- £7 lunch and activities in the sheltered housing scheme

-• £13 lunch, activities and transport
+- £13 lunch, activities and transport

-Most people pay the cook on the day, but we can make arrangements for a cheque to be paid to our office at The Peartree Centre.
+- Most people pay the cook on the day, but we can make arrangements for a cheque to be paid to our office at The Peartree Centre.
 Sometimes family members like to pay for a relative to attend one of our lunch clubs.
-We will try to find an arrangement that suits everyone.
+We will try to find an arrangement that suits everyone

-We can arrange transport to the lunch club
+Transport to the lunch club

 Please contact London Hire on 01908 262829 if you need to cancel their transport.